 (c) The human female breast below a point immediately above the top of the areola.
-(For purposes of this definition, a female breast is considered uncovered if only the nipple or only the nipple and areola are covered.); or lic bathhouse, lavatory, or within tents, campers or other enclosures which are screened so that the nudity cannot be viewed by the public.
+(For purposes of this definition, a female breast is considered uncovered if only the nipple or only the nipple and areola are covered.); or

 (d) The buttocks of the human male or female.